The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ## Write your first JavaScript program

+Now, in your VS Code Terminal, enter these commands:
+1. Type `ls` to see what is in your `Development` folder
-1. `cd` into the `unit-0` folder
+2. `cd unit-0` to change directories into the `unit-0` folder
-2. Create a new JavaScript file called "index" by running `touch index.js`
+3. Create a new JavaScript file called "index" by running `touch index.js`.
+You should be able to expand the `unit-0` folder and see the new JavaScript file.
-3. Open the file and add `console.log("Hello World!")`
+4. Open the file and add `console.log("Hello World!")`
+5. Save the file by pressing `⌘S` or by going to File > Save.
-4. Run the command `node index.js` and see the message! (make sure your terminal is in the same place as the JavaScript file).
+6. Run the command `node index.js` and see the message!

 ## Configure your Github using the Terminal

 1. Follow these instructions to [set up Github in your terminal](https://github.com/The-Marcy-Lab-School/github-setup).

-### If everything has worked as expected, reach out to an instructor for a final validation!!
+**If everything has worked as expected, reach out to an instructor for a final validation!!**